Eucalyptus2329/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Basic Tic Tac toe using Javascript, JQuery, HTML and CSS
+Basic Tic Tac toe using Javascript, HTML and CSS

 # About Game